PhilippeR26/Cairo1JS/doc/experimentalBraavos002.md

 > The address is in fact an array.
 Same comment than `wallet_requestAccounts`.

 >  - If the user decline the request, the function throw an error.
 Impossible to differentiate with an internal browser problem.
+- The account address do not needs to be pre-funded.
+The current account will pay the deployment fees.

 # 12. starknet_signTypedData :
 It works.